 On the run: Pitted dates are often stuffed with almonds or other nuts, adding a bit of protein and healthy fat and making for a well-rounded snack.
 One pitted medjool date weighs about 24 grams and contains 60 to 70 calories.

 RELATED: No, You Don’t Really Need Those Pricey Sports Gels.
 Fuel Your Runs With These 4 Natural Foods

 4. Blackstrap Molasses

-Though molasses comes from from sugarcane, it is vastly different from the refined white sugar found in the baking aisle.
-White sugar is extracted by boiling cane juice until the sugar crystalizes and can be removed easily; Molasses is the syrup which remains after the boiling.
+Though molasses comes from sugarcane, it is vastly different from the refined white sugar found in the baking aisle.
+White sugar is extracted by boiling cane juice until the sugar crystallizes and can be removed easily; Molasses is the syrup that remains after the boiling.
 Light molasses comes from the first boiling and has the highest sugar content, followed by dark molasses after the second boiling and blackstrap molasses after the third.

 Though blackstrap molasses has a ton of nutritional benefits, it can have stool-softening effects.
 Also, it has a strong, bittersweet taste, which many find unfavorable.